Hectare: History

 In 1960, when the metric system was updated as the International System of Units (SI), the are did not receive international recognition.
-The International Committee for Weights and Measures (in French: Comité international des poids et mesures) makes no mention of the are in the 2019 edition of the SI brochure, but classifies the hectare as a "Non-SI unit accepted for use with the International System of Units".
+The International Committee for Weights and Measures (in French: Comité international des poids et mesures) used to classify the hectare as a "Non-SI unit accepted for use with the International System of Units" but As of 2026, the International Bureau of Weights and Measures (BIPM) no longer describes it and other widely used non-SI units as accepted.

 In 1972, the European Economic Community (EEC) passed directive 71/354/EEC, which catalogued the units of measure that might be used within the Community.
 The units that were catalogued replicated the recommendations of the CGPM, supplemented by a few other units including the are (and implicitly the hectare) whose use was limited to the measurement of land.